ZenithVal/OSCLeash/README.md

 ## How TF this work??

-Here's the prefab from releases but with Arrow and cube for visual help.
+Here's the prefab from releases but with some meshes for visual help.

 There's two systems at play; one to "aim" what direction to move in and the physbone intelf that determines move speed.